ha816/study/information-technology/programming-language/java/GC.md

 serial collector
 : uses a single thread to perform all garbage collection work, which makes it relatively efficient because there is no communication overhead between threads.
 It is best-suited to single processor machines -XX:+UseSerialGC.

-Now that we have covered generations, let’s look at garbage collection algorithms.
-HotSpot JVM comes with several algorithms for young and old generations.
-At a high level, there are three general types of collection algorithms, each with its own  [performance characteristic](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/collectors.html):

-> **serial collector**  uses a single thread to perform all garbage collection work, which makes it relatively efficient because there is no communication overhead between threads.
-It is best-suited to single processor machines -XX:+UseSerialGC.
->
-> **parallel collector**  (also known as the throughput collector) performs minor collections in parallel, which can significantly reduce garbage collection overhead.
+parallel collector(also known as the throughput collector) : performs minor collections in parallel, which can significantly reduce garbage collection overhead.
 It is intended for applications with medium-sized to large-sized data sets that are run on multiprocessor or multithreaded hardware.

->
+concurrent collector
-> **concurrent collector**  performs most of its work concurrently (for example, while the application is still running) to keep garbage collection pauses short.
+: performs most of its work concurrently (for example, while the application is still running) to keep garbage collection pauses short.
 It is designed for applications with medium-sized to large-sized data sets in which response time is more important than overall throughput because the techniques used to minimize pauses can reduce application performance.

 ![enter image description here](https://codeahoy.com/img/blogs/gc-compared.png)